MikyStar/MOOC_Udemy_ReactNative/README.md

 - Check if you have { } surrounding React import
 - Check all your imports if they are default or not, you may not use { } every time

+## Running on Android

+### SDK not found

+- Create ./android/local.properties and put sdk.dir = /Users/`your name`/Library/Android/sdk

+### Could not find support-vector-drawable.aar

+- To your build.gradle, put google at the first position of the repositories

 ## Notes